TU-Coding-Outreach-Group/cog_summer_workshops_2020/open-access-datasets/README.md

 # Description
+__This is still being edited.
+Check back soon for the full information.__
 This workshop will cover what open access datasets are, where to find them, and will provide some suggestions on how to deal with them.

 # Prerequisites